edipdemirbilek/INRSAudiovisualQualityDataset/README.md

 SubjectsSummary.csv: includes, total number of accepted scores, average time to rate and correlation to the rest for each subject.

+Publications related to this dataset:

+For the Base and Parametric version of the dataset refer to:
 [1] Demirbilek, Edip, and Jean-Charles Grégoire.
 “The INRS Audiovisual Quality Dataset."
-2016 ACM Multimedia Conference (accepted).
+2016 ACM Multimedia Conference.

+[2] Edip Demirbilek and Jean-Charles Grégoire.
+Machine learning based parametric audiovisual quality prediction models for realtime communications.
+ACM TOMM (Revised).

+For the Bitstream version of the dataset refer to:
+[3] Edip Demirbilek and Jean-Charles Grégoire.
+Machine learning based bitstream audiovisual quality prediction models for realtime communications.
+IEEE International Conference on Multimedia and Expo, 2016 (Submitted).